Tennessee shooting involving task force under investigation

 The state police agency says the shooting involves the Gulf Coast Regional Fugitive Task Force, which includes the U.S. Marshals Service and other law enforcement agencies.

-Memphis Police Department officers were called in to help with traffic control.
-The department said on its Twitter page that several officers received minor injuries due to individuals throwing rocks and bricks.
+Memphis Police Department said on its Twitter page that several officers received minor injuries due to individuals throwing rocks and bricks.